Current Employment Statistics Frequently Asked Questions

 in each establishment.
 Data exclude proprietors, self-employed, unpaid family or volunteer workers, farm workers,

-and domestic workers.
+and household workers.
 Persons on layoff the entire pay period, on leave without pay, on strike for the entire period,

 or who have a pending job but have not yet reported for work are not counted as employed.
 Government employment